civican/legisinfo/42-1/bills/C-44/bill_text.md

 Subsection 2(2) of the `Federal Courts Act` is replaced by the following:

-**(2)** For greater certainty, the expression federal board, commission or other tribunal, as defined in subsection (1), does not include the Senate, the House of Commons, any committee or member of either House, the Senate Ethics Officer, the Conflict of Interest and Ethics Commissioner with respect to the exercise of the jurisdiction or powers referred to in sections 41.1 to 41.5 and 86 of the `Parliament of Canada Act`, the Parliamentary Protective Service or **the Parliamentary Budget Officer**.
+**(2)** For greater certainty, the expression federal board, commission or other tribunal, as defined in subsection (1), does not include the Senate, the House of Commons, any committee or member of either House, the Senate Ethics Officer, the Conflict of Interest and Ethics Commissioner with respect to the exercise of the jurisdiction or powers referred to in sections 41.1 to 41.5 and 86 of the `Parliament of Canada Act`, the Parliamentary Protective Service or the Parliamentary Budget Officer.

+**(3)** Despite subsection (2), the Parliamentary Budget Officer is deemed to be a federal board, commission or other tribunal for the purpose of subsection 18.3(1).

 ##### Financial Administration Act